cendt/string-of-queens/README.md

 ## Introduction

-A couple of weeks ago, there was a puzzle posted on Spiegel Online: Arrange five queens on a chess board so that every field is threatened by at least one of them.
+A couple of weeks ago, there was a puzzle [posted on Spiegel Online](https://www.spiegel.de/karriere/raetsel-der-woche-fuenf-damen-auf-einem-schachbrett-a-1285289.html): Arrange five queens on a chess board so that every field is threatened by at least one of them.

 It's not too hard to find a solution to this puzzle.
 I was interested in finding _all_ solutions.
 Doing this turned out to require a lot of computing power.
 Working parallelized on four chips, it still took more than ten hours on my machine.

 This repro contains a dataset of all possible solutions to the String of Queens puzzle, the code to produce it, and some analysis on the data.

+*main.R* will guide you through the scripts.

 It's 4860 possible solutions, by the way.
+[Some others](https://www.spiegel.de/karriere/fuenf-damen-raetsel-wie-spiegel-leser-es-geloest-haben-a-1286494.html) who solved the problem before me came up with the same number.

 ## How to go on